timatooth/timatooth.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-Projects I have worked on

 ## udraw
-A multiplayer drawing application which allows users to draw on an automatically expanding surface in realtime.
+udraw is a HTML5 canvas drawing game.
+Many people can draw in the same area with WebSocket and WebRTC Peer-to-Peer connections for realtime updating.
+It uses Redis for storage.
+Currently working on implementing serverless WebRTC P2P storage methods.
+You can read more about [how udraw works](/development/2015/11/08/udraw-multiplayer-drawing.html).
+You can check out a live running version at [https://udraw.me](https://udraw.me).

 ## yahs
 A simple Python http server for fun.
 Allows you to create REST endpoints with a super simple Python Decorator syntax.
+Available to try ```pip install yahs```.

 ## Mineload
 A server statistics monitoring tool for the popular Minecraft game for system administrators.
+Still available on [Bukkit Dev](http://dev.bukkit.org/bukkit-plugins/mineload/)